 - A1.1 Section A: General Regulations provide overarching regulations which apply to all modules and programmes of study approved by Edinburgh Napier University (the University) at Scottish Credit and Qualifications Framework (SCQF) levels 7, 8, 9, 10, 11 and 12. - A1.2 Section A: General Regulations is supplemented by specific additional regulations relevant to different levels of awards of the University and by further regulations related to specific aspects of the student learning experience or the standard and quality of the University's provision.
-These are contained in separate sections as follows: - a) Section B: Undergraduate Regulations - b) Section C: Taught Master's Regulations - c) Section D: Research Degree Regulations - Section E: Regulations for Nursing and Midwifery Pre-Registration Programmes of Study - e) Regulations for Occupational Therapy (Pre-Registration), Physiotherapy (Pre-Registration) and Social Work Programmes of Study - Deferral of Assessment and Retrospective Extenuating Circumstances Regulations - g) Regulations for Academic Appeals - h) Student Conduct Regulations - i) Fitness to Practice Regulations - A1.3 The University's Quality Framework provides advice and guidance which must be followed on the application of the University's academic regulations.
+These are contained in separate sections as follows: - a) Section B: Undergraduate Regulations - b) Section C: Taught Master's Regulations - c) Section D: Research Degree Regulations - d) Section E: Regulations for Pre-registration Programmes within the School of Health & Social Care - e) Regulations for Occupational Therapy (Pre-Registration), Physiotherapy (Pre-Registration) and Social Work Programmes of Study (commencing in, or prior to, January 2022) - f) Extenuating Circumstances, Extensions and Deferrals Regulations - g) Regulations for Academic Appeals - h) Student Conduct Regulations - i) Fitness to Practise Regulations - A1.3 The University's Quality Framework provides advice and guidance which must be followed on the application of the University's academic regulations.
 The Quality Framework has been developed to ensure that account has been taken of the UK Quality Code for Higher Education.
 The key features of the Quality Framework are approved by the University's Learning Teaching and Assessment Committee.
 The Quality Framework draws together a series of inter-linked activities, which support the design, development, and delivery of the University's provision.
 The Quality Framework also serves to ensure that there is a consistent approach to the assurance and enhancement of students' learning experiences by defining key activities and responsibilities.
 The Quality Framework is applied under devolved arrangements University-wide.